smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > **name**: `string`

-The visual name of the prize
+Display name of the prize, pre-translated; any jackpot placeholder in it arrives resolved to the live jackpot value

 ***